skribblez2718/promptress/README.md

 # Promptress

-A curated collection of advanced system prompts and shortcut templates for use with Open WebUI and other AI chat interfaces.
+A curated collection of system prompts and shortcut templates for use with Open WebUI and other AI chat interfaces.

 ## What Makes These Prompts Different